martinalbert/java-starter-buttercms-test-deploy/README.md

 ### Prerequisites

-This project requires two dependencies in order to get  up and running.
-They are

-* Java 8
-* Maven

-The few other dependencies (Spring Boot, Java SDK for ButterCMS) are automatically managed by Maven.
+This project requires Java 8 and Maven.
+All other dependencies (Spring Boot, Java SDK for ButterCMS) are automatically managed by Maven.

 To get started, clone and cd into the repo.